 He built a reputation as an independent and objective commentator who wrote balanced, authoritative and detailed posts underpinned by careful analysis of the evidence base, especially the published data.
 These old posts are still accessible.

 Expect fewer posts, mostly devoted to wider interests, especially Dracup Genealogy.
 I’ve been developing a family tree since 2010, confining myself exclusively to online evidence.
-Now I plan to broaden my research methods, to focus more explicitly on the lives of individuals and the social history associated with them.
+Now I am broadening my research methods, to focus more explicitly on the lives of individuals and the social history associated with them.

-I plan more posts devoted to travelogue, literature and music.
 I want to take more and better photographs to illustrate this blog.
-There will also be occasional experiments in creative writing, especially poetry.
+There will be occasional experiments in creative writing, especially poetry.

 Don’t expect a hive of activity.
 I’ll work at my own pace in the interstices between other priorities, publishing only when I’m ready.